The Nintendo Switch OLED has shaken up the handheld console space with its gorgeous OLED panel. But it's no longer the only powerful handheld in town.

-The Steam Deck could be considered to be the Nintendo Switch Pro that many had expected the Kyoto-based company to make.
+The Steam Deck could be viewed like a Nintendo Switch Pro, which many had expected the Kyoto-based company to make.
 It’s equipped with powerful specs and is capable of running the latest AAA games like Death Stranding and Doom Eternal.
 Steam Deck's also a portable PC, so it’s capable of so much more than a handheld-only device.
 Hook it up to a docking station and you can output to a monitor, attach Bluetooth and USB accessories, and even use it for productivity tasks.

 It’s a different proposition to the Nintendo Switch OLED in many ways, then.
 But one thing that they both have in common is the ability to play games on the move.
 If Valve’s new handheld console has caught your eye, we’re putting head-to-head against the Switch OLED to see which one comes out on top.